Resurgent virus slows recovery at Coca-Cola - WTMJ

 AP Business Writer

+Global case volume slipped 3% for the October-December period, exceeding Wall Street projections for a decline of 2.2%, according to analysts polled by FactSet.
+Case volume rose 2% in Latin America thanks to strong demand in Brazil, but it fell elsewhere.

 Coke’s net revenue fell 5% to $8.6 billion for the fourth quarter.
-It was a significant improvement from the second quarter, when revenue fell 29%, and the third quarter, when revenues fell 9%.
+It was a significant improvement from the second quarter, when revenue fell 29%, and the third quarter, when revenue fell 9%.

 Coke earned $1.46 billion, or 34 cents per share.
 That per-share number would be 47 cents if one time costs and benefits are removed, six cents better than Wall Street had projected.